'American Hustle,' 'Gravity,' '12 Years a Slave' lead Oscar race

 Russell's romp through 1970s New York earned nominations for best picture, directing, writing and all four acting categories, a rare feat he also scored last year.

-At the Golden Globes on Sunday, "12 Years a Slave," distributed by Fox Searchlight, a unit of 21st Century Fox, won best drama while "American Hustle," distributed by Sony, won best musical or comedy.
-"Gravity" was distributed by Warner Bros., a unit of Time Warner Inc.
+At the Golden Globes on Sunday, "12 Years a Slave," distributed by Fox Searchlight, a unit of 21st Century Fox (FOXA.O), won best drama while "American Hustle," distributed by Sony (6758.T), won best musical or comedy.
+"Gravity" was distributed by Warner Bros., a unit of Time Warner Inc (TWX.N).

 In the next few weeks, Hollywood will look to see how the actors, producers, directors and writers guild awards shape up.
 Their members also constitute the bulk of the 6,000 Academy members.